joangeljimenez/joangeljimenez/README.md

 ### Hi, I´m José 👋🏼 👨🏽‍💻
 🔭 I’m a psychologist who is passionate about data and customer experience.
-The focus of my work is use quantitative data to find insigths that help improve products, services and business metrics through data driven decisions.
+The focus of my work is use quantitative data to find insigths that help improve products, services and business metrics through data informed decisions.

 ## Find me around the web 🌎